 There are many different causes of eye injuries, some of the most common include:

 Eye injuries can vary in severity depending on the specific circumstances.
-For some, the result can be mild irritation and short-term impairment, but for others an eye injury can lead to lasting damage - from partial vision to complete blindness.
+For some, the result can be mild irritation and short-term impairment, but for others an eye injury can lead to lasting damage - from partial vision loss to complete blindness.

 If you have suffered an eye injury following an accident that wasn't your fault, then you could be entitled to make a claim for compensation.
 Your compensation award will be determined by the severity of the injury, the level of pain and suffering it has caused, and the amount of financial losses you have incurred as a result of the accident - which could be treatment and rehabilitation costs as well as lost earnings.
 To learn more, get in touch with Cute Injury today for professional and impartial advice from the outset: